 To summarize two key points about strainers:

-- Sanitary strainers are an essential component to ensure product purity in the food industry
+- Food service strainers are an essential component to ensure product purity in the food industry

 - Strainers are customizable depending on a variety of factors including application, size of production line, size of particulates requiring removal, flow rate and product characteristics

-SaniClean Strainers, a Newark Wire brand, manufactures a complete line of 3A certified sanitary strainers, assemblies, replacement parts, and filter media suitable for a wide range of applications and capacities.
+SaniClean Strainers, a Newark Wire brand and experienced industrial strainer manufacturer, produces a complete line of 3A certified sanitary strainers, assemblies, replacement parts, and food processing filters suitable for a wide range of applications and capacities.
 SaniClean Strainers are ruggedly built to withstand the most demanding production cycles.
 They are easy to clean and integrate into new or existing piping configurations.
 Contact them today for your next filtration project.